General Terms & Conditions

 15.2 Such indemnity obligation shall be conditional upon the following: (i) Cheqroom is given prompt written notice of any such claim; (ii) Cheqroom is granted sole control of the defense and settlement of such a claim; (iii) upon Cheqroom’s request, Customer fully cooperates with Cheqroom in the defense and settlement of such a claim, at Cheqroom’s expense; and (iv) Cheqroom makes no admission as to Cheqroom’s liability in respect of such a claim, nor does Customer agree to any settlement in respect of such a claim without Cheqroom’s prior written consent.
 Provided these conditions are met, Cheqroom shall indemnify Customer for the damages and costs incurred by Customer as a result of such a claim, as awarded by a competent court of final instance, or as agreed to by Cheqroom pursuant to a settlement agreement.

-15.4 The foregoing states the entire liability and obligation of Cheqroom and the sole remedy of Customer with respect to any infringement or alleged infringement of any Intellectual Property Rights caused by the SaaS-platform or any part thereof.
+15.4 The foregoing states the entire liability and obligation of Cheqroom and the sole remedy of Customer with respect to any infringement or alleged infringement of any Intellectual Property Rights caused by the Platform or any part thereof.

-15.5 Customer shall indemnify, defend and hold harmless Cheqroom, its affiliates, and its officers, directors, employees and agents from and against any loss, expense, cost (including reasonable attorney’s fees), liability, damage or claim by a Third Party made against any of said indemnitees to the extent arising in connection with Customer’s (including, without limitation, any of its affiliates and its or their officers, directors, employees or agents) use of the SaaS-platform, its infringement of any Third Party Intellectual Property Rights or Third Party Materials, gross negligence or willful misconduct, fraud, and breach of any representation or warranty made under this Agreement.
+15.5 Customer shall indemnify, defend and hold harmless Cheqroom, its Affiliates, and its officers, directors, employees and agents from and against any loss, expense, cost (including reasonable attorney’s fees), liability, damage or claim by a Third Party made against any of said indemnitees to the extent arising in connection with Customer’s (including, without limitation, any of its Affiliates and its or their officers, directors, employees or agents) use of the Platform, its infringement of any Third Party Intellectual Property Rights or Third Party Materials, gross negligence or willful misconduct, fraud, and breach of any representation or warranty made under this Agreement.

-Article 16 – Audit
+Article 16 – Formal notices

 Article 17 - Dispute Settlement